lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 of wrongness, in thinking, and therefore in practice.

-I have been told many times that when something is abstract, it has less to do with the "real world". whereas when something id concrete, it deals with "real", "practical", stuff.
+I have been told many times that when something is abstract, it has less to do with the "real world". whereas when something is concrete, it deals with "real", "practical", stuff.

 But what is an abstraction?